Campus Gateway Deployment Guide

 1 Wi-Fi 7 APs will only be supported in 802.11be operation starting with MR 32.1.X and later.

-2 CW9172H / MR36H wired ports will not be supported for tunneling at FCS.
+2 CW9172H / MR36H wired ports will not be supported for tunneling at first release.

 Campus Gateway will not require a dedicated license, but it is required for the APs to have an Enterprise/Essentials or Advanced/Advantage tier license.
 Organizations are required to be using either co-termination Meraki subscription, or Cisco Networking subscription licensing.